timvandermeij/mobile-radio-tomography/docs/README.md

-# Drone tomography documentation
+# Unmanned vehicle tomography documentation

-This directory contains additional documentation regarding the drone tomography project.
-This includes installation instructions, references, progress reports as well as other information regarding the project.
-Not all documents may be completely relevant for setting up the toolchain.
+This directory contains additional documentation regarding the unmanned vehicle tomography framework.
+This includes installation instructions, references and other information regarding the project.
+Not all documents may be completely relevant for setting up the framework.